Steiner Schools Australia

 Steiner Schools Australia refers to the independent, private body of kindergarten, primary and secondary schools based on the Waldorf education system across Australia.
 Steiner Education operates in over 50 locations across the various states and territories in Australia, providing educational playgroups, kindergartens, primary schools and comprehensive K-12 school programs.
 Steiner Education is recognised by the Australian Curriculum Assessment and Reporting Authority (ACARA) as an ‘alternative’ form of education and operates mainly within private independent schools with a small presence within public schools as Steiner streams.
 Steiner schools in Australia are represented by Steiner Education Australia, a not-for-profit organisation.
 Steiner Education has also attracted debate and criticism for its similarities to religious forms of education from the various states and territories.

+Overview

+In Australia there are 62 Steiner schools with a total enrolment of 11,391 students.
+The mean number of students per school is 184.
+There are Steiner schools in all six Australian states: (New South Wales, n=21; Victoria, n=16; Queensland, n=8; Western Australia, n=8; South Australia, n=4; Tasmania, n=2), and in the two territories (Northern Territory, n=2; Australian Capital Territory, n=1).

+One third of Steiner schools in Australia offer the full range of primary plus secondary classes (i.e. K-12) (n-21); a further third of Steiner schools offer the full range of primary classes (i.e. K-6) (n=21); a final third of Steiner school (n=20) offer some other variation of classes.

+Of the 62 Steiner schools in Australia, 41 bear the name ‘Steiner’ (n=34) or ‘Rudolf Steiner’ (n=7); a small number bear the name ‘Waldorf’ (n=4); some others are not differentiated by either ‘Steiner’ nor ‘Waldorf’ (n=8); in addition, some State schools offer a ‘Steiner stream’ nested within a government school (n=9).

 Origins and History

+Origin of Steiner Education

+Dr Rudolf Steiner (1861-1925) and Emil Molt (1876-1936) jointly founded the original Waldorf School in Stuttgart, Germany in 1919 in the midst of the turmoil of post-WWI Germany.
+Rudolf Steiner provided the pedagogy and Emil Molt provided the funds.